A microscopic view of caffeine crystals and why the world’s favorite stimulant is anything but harmless to the

-The high demand and dependence on PPI drugs (proton pump inhibitors) like Prilosec or a 24 hour drug like Nexium does not come without a heavy price!
+The high demand and dependence on PPI drugs (proton pump inhibitors) like Prilosec or a 24-hour drug like Nexium do not come without a heavy price!

 Undesired weight gain is one of the associative side effects of long term treatment with PPI drugs as reported and published in the peer-reviewed World Journal of Gastroenterology.

 Once on the purple pill for reflux, always on the purple pill.
 The outlook is bleak and a ballooning backside is on the horizon unless you take charge and make some changes – losing the caffeine being Job #1.

 Caffeine Whacks the Adrenals

 Even folks who are seriously health-conscious seem to have trouble shaking the caffeine habit which never ceases to surprise me.

 Those who eat low carb, keto or paleo seem to have a particularly difficult time managing caffeine intake perhaps because caffeine stimulates the liver to release sugar into the bloodstream, in essence, a way to get carbs without actually eating them!